AARInnovations/mibew-sound-notification-plugin/README.md

 # Sound Notification plugin for Mibew Messenger

-Plugin plays sound when new visitor requests a chat.
+Plugin plays sound in the operator browser when new visitor requests a chat.

 <h2>Installation</h2>